 One of the best ways for charities to raise money short of the church collection plate is workplace fundraising.
 The biggest workplace fundraising drive in the country is the federal government’s Combined Federal Campaign, which raised more than $80 million in 2020.

 Through the "CFC," federal employees, military personnel and postal employees can give to a broad range of international, national and local charities.
 The Campaign takes place each fall, usually from mid-September until late December.

 What makes workplace fund raising so effective is the magic of payroll deduction, which allows people to make large gifts by having a little deducted from every paycheck.
-A gift of $5 a week – one fancy coffee -- adds up to an annual donation of $260.
-In the DC CFC, for example, the average gift in 2014 was more than $662.
+A gift of $5 a week adds up to an annual donation of $260.
+In the DC CFC, for example, the average gift in 2019 was $907.

 How to navigate the new Combined Federal Campaign giving website

 How did your charity do in the 2018 Combined Federal Campaign list order lottery?

 What's being done to make the 2018 Combined Federal Campaign more successful?